epfl-lara/cs550/README.md

 ### Midterm Exam

-The midterm exam will tentatively be held on Thursday 27/11/2025, during the 15h-19h slot for the course.
-The exact time and rooms will be communicated later.
+The midterm exam will be held on Thursday 27/11/2025, during the 15h-19h slot for the course, in rooms [GR A3 30](https://plan.epfl.ch/?room==GR%20A3%2030) and [MED 0 1618](https://plan.epfl.ch/?room==MED%200%201618).
+The exact time and seating plans will be communicated later.

 ### Course Project